flutter/devtools/docs/timeline.md

 This chart is populated with individual frames as they are rendered in your application.
 Each bar in the chart represents a frame.
-The bars are color-coded to highlight the different portions of work that occur when rendering a Flutter frame: work from the CPU thread and work from the GPU thread.
+The bars are color-coded to highlight the different portions of work that occur when rendering a Flutter frame: work from the UI thread and work from the GPU thread.

 <img src="images/timeline_frame_rendering_chart.png" width="800" />

 Clicking a bar will display additional details about the frame.

-### CPU
+### UI

-The CPU thread (or UI thread) executes Dart code in the Dart VM.
+The UI thread executes Dart code in the Dart VM.
 This includes code from your application as well as the Flutter framework.
-When your app creates and displays a scene, the CPU thread creates a layer tree, a lightweight object containing device-agnostic painting commands, and sends the layer tree to the GPU thread to be rendered on the device.
+When your app creates and displays a scene, the UI thread creates a layer tree, a lightweight object containing device-agnostic painting commands, and sends the layer tree to the GPU thread to be rendered on the device.
 Do **not** block this thread.